ConvLab-2: An Open-Source Toolkit for Building, Evaluating, and Diagnosing Dialogue Systems

 \subsubsection{End-to-end Model}

-A fully end-to-end dialogue model receives the dialogue history and generates a response in natural language directly. \toolkitname extends Sequicity \cite{lei2018sequicity} to multi-domain scenarios: when the model senses that the current domain has switched, it resets the belief span, which records information of the current domain.
-As for the DealOrNoDeal dataset, we have also implemented the \textbf{ROLLOUTS RL} policy, which is based on the REINFORCE algorithm \cite{williams1992simple} and uses Monte Carlo tree search to choose the best action to respond that maximizes the reward.
+A fully end-to-end dialogue model receives the dialogue history and generates a response in natural language directly. \toolkitname extends Sequicity \cite{lei2018sequicity} to multi-domain scenarios: when the model senses that the current domain has switched, it resets the belief span, which records information of the current domain. \toolkitname also integrates \textbf{DAMD} \cite{Zhang2019damd} which obtains state-of-the-art results on MultiWOZ.
+As for the DealOrNoDeal dataset, we provide the \textbf{ROLLOUTS RL} policy proposed by \citet{dealornot2017}.